wefang/funcode/README.md

 3. Integrate data between human and mouse

-4. Compute FUNCODE scores for sequence alignable DHS elements
+4. Compute FUNCODE CO-V and CO-B scores for sequence alignable DHS pairs

-5. Compute FUNCODE scores for sequence non-alignable DHS elements
+5. Compute FUNCODE CO-V scores for sequence DHS pairs with nearby gene homology, and calls significantly conserved pairs

 For details on each step, see README in the corresponding sub-directories.